 In this instalment of Beat Dissected we’ll be creating a deep and melodic progressive techno beat.

 Beat Dissected is a regular series in which we deconstruct drum patterns, showing you how to program them in any DAW.
 Just copy our grid in your own software to recreate the loop.
-You can use the same one shots we used by downloading the samples.
+You can use the same one shots we used by downloading them here:

 Here’s the beat we’re building today: